+SUPPLMENTRARY FIGURE 2.
+Same length comparisons of predatory mammal skulls.
+Canis: A, C. dirus.
+B, C. lupus.
+C, C. anthus.
+D, C. simensis.
+Panthera: E, P. spelaea.
+F, P. atrox.
+G, P. leo.
+H, P. tigris.

 Taxonomic implications.
 The monospecific hypothesis is not automatically presumed superior over the multispecific alternative, if anything the opposite is more likely, especially if a considerable span in time and/or geography is on hand in terms of sediments bearing the fossils of the genus under taxonomic examination.
 Rather than loading the scientific dice with one or another presumption that can cryptically bias the results, the preponderance of cumulative evidence for whatever results best explain the best current data needs to be the predominant means for arriving at systematic conclusions.